 You may be eligible for different types of government assistance or scholarships as a student.
 For financial assistance and government scholarships check out the StudyAssist website.
-There are also a range of scholarships that offer support to help a variety of students, and not just those with excellence academic skills.
+CDU also offers a range of scholarships that offer support to help a variety of students, and not just those with excellence academic skills.
 Don’t shortchange yourself by assuming you won’t qualify; take time to see what scholarships are available and those you’re eligible to apply for.

 Assess the study load you can take each semester

 Apart from the time needed to study, financially, you may only be able to afford to study part-time rather than full-time, so you can fit enough paid work in.
 Knowing this means you can get on with reaching your goals being confident that your budget is on track.
 A great idea is to spread your study load to include Summer Semester.
 This can help spread the expense of textbooks and tuition fees if you pay up front.

 Working and studying can offer financial benefits if you find out what study support your employer offers.
 They may provide a certain number of hours per week for study leave, offer a reimbursement scheme or provide professional development funds.
 Instead of taking annual leave or unpaid leave for study, there may be other ways that will help you achieve your study goal and reduce expenses at the same time.